Jibby-Games/PizzaJam11/README.md

-# PizzaJam11
+# Lessons in Bathroom Etiquette
-Game jam entry for https://itch.io/jam/pizza-jam-pizza-prize-11
+Game jam entry for Pizza Jam 11: https://itch.io/jam/pizza-jam-pizza-prize-11 **Chosen theme - Awkward Situations For Men**

+You are a guy at a bar trying to find a free urinal to piss in, which isn't as easy as it sounds...

 # Music